VU-Applied-Programming-for-AI-2024/Group-1/README.md

 - Jacob Raphael
 - Yash Tyagi
 ## Installation details
-The project was deployed using Heroku and the PostgreSQL database is from ElephantSQL (The[link](https://group1112-c247f6969d92.herokuapp.com/) to the project if you want to just try it.)
+The project was deployed using Heroku and the PostgreSQL database is from ElephantSQL (The [link](https://group1112-c247f6969d92.herokuapp.com/) to the project if you want to just try it.)
 Unfortunately, ElephantSQL will be out of service next year and is not open to new users so we recommend using other services like AWS (We have access to the server till next year so we decided to use it).
 The steps are similar.

 ### Requirements(general)
+Follow these guidelines based on deployment.
 1. Install all the dependencies.
 These are listed in the file `requirements.txt`.
 You can install them using `pip install -r requirements.txt`.
 2. Install dotenv to import environment variables into app.py.
 The command `pip install python-dotenv`.
 To import variables from the .env file, simply use the command `os.getenv('VAR_NAME')`
 3. Get an API_KEY from [TMDB](https://developer.themoviedb.org/docs/getting-started).